Blendify/blender-manual/blender_docs/manual/render/layers/layers.rst

 .. _bpy.types.RenderLayer:
 .. _render-layers:

-*************
+***********
-Render Layers
+View Layers
-*************
+***********

-Render layers allow you to render your scene in separate layers, usually with the intension of compositing them back together afterwards.
+Renders can be separated into layers, to composite them back together afterwards.

-This can be useful for several purposes, such as color correcting certain elements differently, blurring the foreground as a fast manual method of creating DoF, or reducing the render quality for unimportant objects.
+Some example usages are applying compositing effects to characters separately, blurring the background and foregroud layers separately for depth of field, or rendering different lighting variations of the same scene.

-Using Render Layers can also save you from having to re-render your entire image each time you change something, allowing you to instead re-render only the layer(s) that you need.
+Using View Layers can also save you from having to re-render your entire image each time you change something, allowing you to instead re-render only the layer(s) that you need.